MiguelCastillo/bit-bundler/examples/README.md

 ```

-## logstash to elasticsearch...
+## Stream to logstash to elasticsearch...
 Why not?

-I have used elasticsearch to store the module information out from the loader, and then do post analisys on it.
-It has been helpful.
+The following example illustrates the use of streams to filter and format data.
+The data is then streamed to process.stdout so that the output of but-bundler can be piped to logstash.

 Make sure to checkout the [logstash.config](https://github.com/MiguelCastillo/bit-bundler/blob/master/examples/logstash.config) file.

 > This example was setup to run against elasticsearch and logstash 2.4.0.